 A popular lunch spot, Basketcase Café is known for its pastas, hearty entrees and homemade soups.

 The only place serving North Carolina-style barbecue in the Wiregrass region, The BBQ Shack takes pride in its secret sauce recipe.

 Enterprise has a wealth of attractions both historic and contemporary to make it a destination for visitors year-round.
-The city’s Boll Weevil Monument is known worldwide, and Fort Rucker, the Historic Rawls Hotel, and the Army Aviation Museum also draw many visitors to this quiet, south Alabama town.
+The city’s Boll Weevil Monument is known worldwide, and Fort Rucker, and the Army Aviation Museum also draw many visitors to this quiet, south Alabama town.